-Additional measures and their approximate VMT-reduction potential can be found in the Caltrans Division of Transportation Planning's Literature Review and Assessment of VMT and GHG Mitigation Strategies as well as the transportation measures found in the California Air Pollution Control Officers Association's (CAPCOA)CAPCOA Quantifying Greenhouse Gas Mitigation Measures: A Resource for Local Government to Assess Emission Reductions from Greenhouse Gas Mitigation Measures.
+Additional measures and their approximate VMT-reduction potential can be found in the Caltrans Division of Transportation Planning's Literature Review and Assessment of VMT and GHG Mitigation Strategies as well as the transportation measures found in the CAPCOA Quantifying Greenhouse Gas Mitigation Measures: A Resource for

+Local Government to Assess Emission Reductions from Greenhouse Gas Mitigation Measures.
 See Appendix C-1 in this document for more information on these and other resources related to mitigation.
 Appendix C-2 also provides some frequently asked questions and answers.